 This was filmed for a longer BBC documentary – but the real action with David’s commentary on the joys of playing on the rather slippery ice of a glacier are recounted in a short video here.

 As much as the stories coming from Antarctica and journeys to the south pole are headlined with tales of races and conflict, much of the feeling on the ice is of adventurers working together.

 The shared experience of being in Antarctica, of struggling against something that is much more an internal challenge than one of external strife, predominates.
 Colin and Lou were seen laughing and talking together before they both headed back north after their solo crossings of the continent, more than happy to share their adventures and compare notes than the press felt necessary to comment on.

-This year, when three woman headed for the south pole, including Jenny Davis, Mollie Hughes and Wendy Searle, they were happy to not only take in the three meals a day, but also were encouraged to join the morning coffee and cakes session at 11 a.m. as well as afternoon tea later in the day.
+When three woman headed for the south pole, including Jenny Davis, Mollie Hughes and Wendy Searle, they were happy to not only take in the three meals a day at Union Glacier, but also were encouraged to join the morning coffee and cakes session at 11 a.m. as well as afternoon tea later in the day.
 With a score of biscuits, cakes and scones on offer, it was a good way to keep the weight on before the inevitable massive slimming that would happen as they skied day-after-day to the South Pole.

 Their ski journeys were pitched as a race everywhere from the Financial Times to The Guardian.
 On the ice the women were as likely to be cracking jokes together, as getting tips from current record holder Johanna Davidsson and the legendary Hannah McKeand, who more than a few people have visited in Norway for her polar training courses.